-We conducted our audits in accordance with GAAS, in accordance with the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), and in accordance with the provisions of OMB Bulletin No. 24-01, Audit Requirements for Federal Financial Statements.
-Our responsibilities under those standards and the provisions of OMB Bulletin No. 24-01 are further described in the Auditor's Responsibilities for the Audits of the Financial Statements and Internal Control Over Financial Reporting section of our report.
+We conducted our audits in accordance with GAAS, in accordance with the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), and in accordance with the provisions of OMB Bulletin No. 24-02, Audit Requirements for Federal Financial Statements.
+Our responsibilities under those standards and the provisions of OMB Bulletin No. 24-02 are further described in the Auditor's Responsibilities for the Audits of the Financial Statements and Internal Control Over Financial Reporting section of our report.
 We are required to be independent of the Agency and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.

-Emphasis of Matter
+Emphasis of Matter - Sustainability Financial Statements

-As discussed in Note 17 to the Sustainability Financial Statements, the Sustainability Financial Statements are based on management's assumptions.
-These Sustainability Financial Statements present the actuarial present value of the Agency's estimated future income to be received and future expenditures to be paid using a projection period sufficient to illustrate long-term sustainability.
-The Sustainability Financial Statements are intended to aid users in assessing whether future resources will likely be sufficient to sustain public services and to meet obligations as they come due.
-The statements of social insurance and changes in social insurance amounts are based on income and benefit formulas in current law and assume that scheduled benefits will continue after any related trust funds are exhausted.
-The Sustainability Financial Statements are not intended to imply that current policy or law is sustainable.
-In preparing the Sustainability Financial Statements, management considers and selects assumptions and data that it believes provide a reasonable basis to illustrate whether current policy or law is sustainable.
-Assumptions underlying such sustainability information do not consider changes in policy or all potential future events that could affect future income, future expenditures, and sustainability, for example, implementation of policy changes to avoid trust fund exhaustion.
-Because of the large number of factors that affect the Sustainability Financial Statements and the fact that future events and circumstances cannot be estimated with certainty, even if current policy is continued, there will be differences between the estimates in the Sustainability Financial Statements and the actual results, and those differences may be material.
+As discussed in Note 17 to the sustainability financial statements, the sustainability financial statements are based on management's assumptions.
+These sustainability financial statements present the actuarial present value of the Agency's estimated future income to be received and future expenditures to be paid using a projection period sufficient to illustrate long-term sustainability.
+The sustainability financial statements are intended to aid users in assessing whether future resources will likely be sufficient to sustain public services and to meet obligations as they come due.
+The statements of social insurance and changes in social insurance amounts are based on income and benefit formulas in current law and assume that scheduled benefits will continue after any related trust fund reserves become depleted.
+The sustainability financial statements are not forecasts or predictions.
+The sustainability financial statements are not intended to imply that current policy or law is sustainable.
+In preparing the sustainability financial statements, management considers and selects assumptions and data that it believes provide a reasonable basis to illustrate whether current policy or law is sustainable.
+Assumptions underlying such sustainability information do not consider changes in policy or all potential future events that could affect future income, future expenditures, and sustainability, for example, implementation of policy changes to avoid trust fund reserve depletion.
+Because of the large number of factors that affect the sustainability financial statements and the fact that future events and circumstances cannot be estimated with certainty, even if current policy is continued, there will be differences between the estimates in the sustainability financial statements and the actual results, and those differences may be material.
 Our opinion is not modified with respect to this matter.